On the evolution of regularized Dirac-harmonic Maps from closed surfaces: Introduction and Results

 Although many analytical aspects of Dirac-harmonic maps are well understood by now, the existence question is still not answered in general.
 Some explicit solutions of the Euler-Lagrange equations for Dirac-harmonic maps are given in \cite{MR2569270}.
 Using the Atiyah-Singer index theorem uncoupled solutions to the Euler Lagrange equations have been constructed in \cite{MR3070562}.
 Namely, for a given map \(\phi_0\) a spinor \(\psi\) is constructed such that the pair \((\phi_0,\psi)\) is a Dirac-harmonic map.
 The boundary value problem for Dirac-harmonic maps was treated in \cite{MR3044133} and \cite{MR3085099}.
+For a recent survey on mathematical results regarding Dirac-harmonic maps and their variants see \cite{MR3913850}.

 Since Dirac-harmonic maps interpolate between harmonic maps and harmonic spinors, the existence question for Dirac-harmonic maps can be attacked from two different perspectives.
 On the one hand, one may use methods from spin geometry, as in \cite{MR3070562}, or one may apply methods from the analysis of harmonic maps.
 This of course includes the heat-flow method.
 However, we cannot apply it directly since the energy functional for Dirac-harmonic maps is unbounded from below.